Locally Weighted Ensemble Clustering: Locally Weighted Ensemble Clustering

 \subsection{Refining Co-association Matrix by Local Weighting}

-The co-association (CA) matrix is first proposed by Fred and Jain \cite{Fred05_EAC}, which reflects how many times two data objects are grouped into the same cluster among the multiple base clusterings in the ensemble.
+The co-association (CA) matrix is first proposed by Fred and Jain \cite{Fred05_EAC}, which reflects how many times two data objects are grouped into the same cluster among the multiple base clusterings in the ensemble. \begin{mydef} Given an ensemble $\Pi$, the co-association (CA) matrix is computed as